 If you’re looking for a solid source of energy, make sure you have rosemary essential oil on hand to keep you focused while you push forward.
 It stimulates the mind as well as the immune system, while also supporting respiratory infections and illnesses.
 Antibacterial with a gentle, minty scent, this is an excellent mucolytic essential oil that breaks up sinus, lung, and circulatory congestion.
 A pure, undiluted form like this one works especially well in a diffuser — keep it going when you're having trouble concentrating on your work.

-Plant Therapy Sweet Fennel Essential Oil
+8. Sweet Fennel Essential Oil For Easing Stomach Pain

 The flu is no joke, and it certainly can’t be treated with essential oils, but once you’ve sought help from a doctor you can aid in your own self-care by breathing in sweet fennel essential oil.
 Known to ease symptoms of bronchitis and the flu, this anti-inflammatory essential oil helps flush out impurities, promotes gastrointestinal mobility, reduces abdominal pain, and constipation — symptoms that go hand and hand with the flu.
 This is a great oil to pick up if you find over-the-counter pain relievers wreak havoc on your stomach.

 Also Great: These Convenient Inhalers To Sniff Your Essential Oils Privately